decred/politeiagui/docs/e2e.md

 > Check the Cypress and Jest docs for more info.

-However, the most applications are not static, and you can't test it only visually, because users are supposed to **interact** with the platform: click on page buttons and links, fill forms, scroll the page...
+However, applications are mostly not static, and you can't test them only visually, because users are supposed to **interact** with the platform: click on page buttons and links, fill forms, scroll the page...
 Basically, if there's a button, users will click on it.